 A keen eye will see that faded but still visible paint, including a yellow arrow can be seen in the cracked and deteriorating asphalt.

-Then, like at Pompeii, a ceramic floor appears, revealing that a structure once stood here, many years ago, and in fact for so long that another later of habitation required an additional later of flooring to be laid down.
+Then, like at Pompeii, a ceramic floor appears, revealing that a structure once stood here, many years ago, and in fact for so long that another later era of habitation required an additional layer of flooring to be laid down.